 Bullish Divergence

-Regular bullish divergence pops up when the price forms lower lows, and an oscillator’s got higher lows showin’ that bullish momentum is so ready to tip the scales.
+Regular bullish divergence appears when price forms lower lows and an oscillator’s shows higher lows – a signal bullish momentum is building.

 Check it out: Price makes multiple lower lows.

-At the same time, the RSI’s got two higher lows.
+At the same time, the RSI’s forms two higher lows.

 Aha!
 We’ve got regular bullish divergence!
-While the price keeps fallin’ to new lows, the RSI’s got a new higher low, showin’ that buy-side momentum’s on the up-and-up.
+While price keeps falling to new lows, the RSI’s has formed a new higher low, showing that buy-side momentum’s increasing.

-Let’s see if the price flips and the bullish momentum takes over.
+Let’s see if price reverses and the bullish momentum takes over.

 Bingo!